 The snooze-inducing power of a relaxing routine in a comfortable environment doesn’t fade as you get older.
-In fact, the stressors of adulthood—coupled with technology that keeps us wired (literally and figuratively) at all hours—makes a cozy bedtime ritual more important than ever for us grown-ups.
-We often find it necessary to remind guests we meet with to reclaim the bedtime ritual as an integral component of a healthy sleep plan—no matter their age.
+In fact, the stressors of adulthood – coupled with technology that keeps us wired (literally and figuratively) at all hours – makes a calming bedtime ritual more important than ever for us grown-ups.
+At Canyon Ranch, we often remind our guests to reclaim the bedtime ritual as an integral component of a healthy sleep plan, no matter their age.
 The best part?
 Setting the stage for sleep is an all-natural way to get your Zzzzs.

-To discover the best routine for you, it helps to understand what happens in your body before you nod off.
+To discover the best routine for you, it helps to know what happens in your body before you nod off.
 As you go through your day, particularly when you’re physically active, the neurotransmitter adenosine rises in your body.
 High levels of this compound make you feel tired.
-The gradual dimming of light (artificial or natural) brings an increase in melatonin—a hormone produced by the pineal gland that affects alertness—signaling sleep to come.
+The gradual dimming of light (artificial or natural) brings an increase in melatonin (a hormone produced by the pineal gland that affects alertness), signaling sleep to come.
 With that relaxation comes reduced levels of the stress hormone cortisol, which would otherwise keep you bright-eyed.
 Finally, your body temperature lowers, making it easier to fall asleep.
-(The small drop—around one degree—makes a big difference.)
+(The small drop – around one degree – makes a big difference.)

-When setting the stage for shuteye, then, it’s important to think about all of these factors and how they affect your body’s ability to wind down.
+So, when setting the stage for shuteye, it’s important to think about all of these factors and how they affect your body’s ability to wind down.

-You can help ease your sleep well before it’s even time to hit the pillow by making sure that your bedroom is conducive to a good night’s rest:
+Prepare for sleep well before it’s time to hit the pillow by making sure that your bedroom is conducive to a good night’s rest:

 - Keep your bedroom cool.
 Studies show that temperature levels above 75° F (and below 54° F) interfere with sleep.
-Each person is individual, but for most people, somewhere between 65° F and 72° F is a good place to set the nighttime thermostat.
+For most people, somewhere between 65° F and 72° F is a good place to set the nighttime thermostat.

 - Block out light and noise.
 Blackout shades can keep streetlights (or early morning sun) from seeping in.
 Use earplugs if sounds (car alarms, your cat meowing at the bedroom door) disrupt your slumber.

 - Make your bed a sanctuary.
 Ideally, you’d use it for only two things: sleep and sex.
-Try not to watch TV, use your laptop or other screen devices or eat in bed.
-Reading in bed is fine as long as you are getting to sleep without difficulty.
+Try not to watch TV, use your laptop or other screen devices, or eat in bed.
+Reading there is fine as long as you’re getting to sleep without difficulty.
 If not, consider taking your book to another comfortable place and going to bed when you’re tired.